mdyd-dev/product-marketplace-template/README.md

 - no HTML tags in business logic
 - no data queries in presentation layer

-## business logic
+## commands / business logic

+- location: /app/views/partials/lib/commands
-- for business logic use commands [/app/views/partials/lib/commands]
+- for business logic use commands
 - general command consists of 3 stages:
   - build
   - check